 Increasing the height of your antenna is one of the easiest ways to extend your range.
-However, your communication range is limited not only by the height of your antenna, but the height of the antenna that’s receiving your transmissions.
+However, your communication range is limited not only by the height of your antenna, but by that of the antenna receiving your transmission.

 Therefore, you can think of this calculation as an indication of the maximum possible communication distance rather than what you should expect every time you use your Ham radio.